Fiber vs. cable internet: Compare speeds & prices

 The technical difference between fiber and cable internet is the type of cables used to provide homes with an internet connection.
 Find out how these cables differ and why that matters when it comes to speed, reliability, availability and pricing.

-Fiber Internet pros and cons
+Fiber internet pros and cons

 • Great speeds